TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 3. Edge Cases

-- Single-element array â†’ answer is nums[0]
+- Single-element array → answer is nums[0]
 - Single element at beginning
 - Single element at end
 - Single element in the middle